sshg/My-Tiny-YOLO/README.md

 For network, see cfg/my-yolov2-tiny.cfg.

-For data generating, see my_script.
+For label generating, see my_script.
 The dataset I used to train this network is 13000 inland ship images.

+For pre trained weight, see backup/my-yolov2-tiny_final.weights.

 # How to run it